Bal-Sagoth: Recent activity (2006–present)

-On 30 July 2015, the fantasy anthology "Barbarian Crowns" was published by Horrified Press/Barbwire Butterfly Books.
-This publication contains a short story by Byron Roberts entitled "Chronicles of the Obsidian Crown" which features characters and events from the Bal-Sagoth lyrical canon.
+On 30 July 2015, the anthology "Barbarian Crowns" was published by Horrified Press/Barbwire Butterfly Books.
+This publication contains a short story by Roberts titled "Chronicles of the Obsidian Crown," featuring characters and events from Bal-Sagoth's songs.

-On the same day, the fantasy anthology "Devil's Armory" was also published by Horrified Press.
-This publication contains a short story by Byron Roberts entitled "Darkfall: Return of the Vampyre Hunter" which features characters from the Bal-Sagoth lyrics.
+On the same day, the anthology "Devil's Armory" was also published by Horrified Press.
+This publication contains a short story by Roberts titled "Darkfall: Return of the Vampyre Hunter," which features characters from Bal-Sagoth lyrics.

-In addition, the publication of "Barbarian Crowns" was accompanied by the release of a compilation CD entitled "Bloodmist at Dawn" issued through the US based label Majestic Metal Records, which featured two Bal-Sagoth tracks.
+The publication of "Barbarian Crowns" was accompanied by the release of the compilation CD Bloodmist at Dawn, issued through Majestic Metal Records and featuring two Bal-Sagoth tracks.

-On 27 February 2016, the fantasy anthology paperback "Swords of Steel II" was published by DMR Books.
-This publication contains a short story by Byron Roberts entitled "A Voyage on Benighted Seas", the second instalment of a trilogy which began in the first volume of "Swords of Steel" featuring characters from the Bal-Sagoth lyrical canon.
+On 27 February 2016, the anthology paperback "Swords of Steel II" was published by DMR Books.
+This publication contains a short story by Roberts titled "A Voyage on Benighted Seas", the second instalment of a trilogy that began in the first volume of "Swords of Steel".

-On 13 May 2016, the band's first two albums A Black Moon Broods Over Lemuria and Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule were re-released by Cacophonous Records as special edition CDs.
+On 13 May 2016, the band's first two albums, A Black Moon Broods Over Lemuria and Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule, were re-released by Cacophonous Records as special edition CDs.
 The re-issues feature remastered audio, expanded lyric booklets, new sleeve notes and exclusive new artwork.
-On 16 September 2016, the third Bal-Sagoth album Battle Magic was reissued by Cacophonous Records on CD featuring remastered audio, expanded lyric booklet and new cover artwork.
+On 16 September 2016, the third Bal-Sagoth album, Battle Magic, was reissued by Cacophonous Records on CD featuring remastered audio, expanded lyric booklet and new cover artwork.

-On 19 May 2017, the fantasy anthology paperback "Swords of Steel III" was published by DMR Books.
-This publication contains a short story by Byron Roberts entitled "The Scion at the Gate of Eternity", the third instalment of a trilogy featuring characters from the Bal-Sagoth lyrical canon.
+On 19 May 2017, the anthology paperback "Swords of Steel III" was published by DMR Books.
+This publication contains a short story by Roberts titled "The Scion at the Gate of Eternity", the third instalment of a trilogy featuring characters from Bal-Sagoth songs.

 On 18 March 2018, the sword and sorcery anthology "Dreams of Fire and Steel" was published by Nocturnicorn Books.
-The book includes a short story by Byron Roberts titled "Caylen-Tor", featuring the character which first appeared in the lyrics of the second Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule in 1996.
+The book includes a short story by Roberts titled "Caylen-Tor", featuring a character that appeared in the Bal-Sagoth album Starfire Burning Upon the Ice-Veiled Throne of Ultima Thule in 1996.